antgonzales/antgonzales.github.io/_posts/2023-12-15-how-to-improve-git-monorepo-performance.md

 <div class="callout warning-callout">
   <p>
-    <strong>Warning:</strong> Upgrade Git to 2.42.0+ as index.skipHash causes
+    <strong>Warning:</strong> Upgrade Git to 2.42.0+ and perform the steps in
-    errors on older Git versions and ensure you are performing the steps in this tutorial the main branch.
+    this tutorial on your main branch. `index.skipHash` causes errors on older Git versions.
   </p>
 </div>